autotraderuk/chaos-kraken/README.md

-# Monkeynetes
+# Chaos Kraken

 Application to simulate JVM based failure scenarios when running on a delivery platform.

-The first version of Monkeynetes was created at [Auto Trader UK](https://careers.autotrader.co.uk/) back in 2017.
-It was originally known as the Chaos Kraken with the tag line...

 > Terrorise the Shipp'ng lanes with the Chaos Kraken, an incomplete FAAS (Failures as a Service).

+The first version of Chaos Kraken was created at [Auto Trader UK](https://careers.autotrader.co.uk/) back in 2017.
+It was originally built to test various application failure conditions on their private cloud infrastructure.

-As Auto Trader started their migration to public cloud and Kubernetes, the Chaos Kraken evolved into what is now known as Monkeynetes.
+As Auto Trader started their migration to public cloud and Kubernetes, the Chaos Kraken evolved to cater for more failure modes.

-Monkeynetes is used within Auto Trader to verify various behaviours of their [GKE](https://cloud.google.com/kubernetes-engine) based delivery platform.
+Chaos Kraken is actively used within Auto Trader to verify various behaviours of their [GKE](https://cloud.google.com/kubernetes-engine) based delivery platform.

 ## Usage